rudderlabs/rudderstack-profiles-basic-example/README.md

 Append to /Users/<user_name>/.pb/siteconfig.yaml? [y/N]
 yes
 ```
-After installing PB and configuring your connections, you need to update inputs.yaml with names of your source tables.
+After installing PB and configuring your connections, you need to update inputs.yaml with the names of your source tables.
 Navigate to the inputs.yaml file and update the ```table:``` information for both tables.
 Keep the table names and only change the schema and database if you want to use the sample data.

 ```shell script